roofrack/dotfiles/bin/tmux-sessions/Readme.md

 - Just run the executable `tmsetupNewSession.sh` in the terminal

-- Enter a file (can use tab completion) in your project to edit or just for a REPL (the session name and session_file_name are derived from this filename you just entered)
+- Enter a file (use tab completion) in your project to edit or just for a REPL (the session name and session_file_name are derived from this filename you just entered)

-- run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the saved set up session files
+- run `tmdeleteSessionNames.sh` to terminate all tmux sessions and give the option to delete the saved set-up-session files

 - I use VTR vim-tmux-runner to run code which seems to works well